juhoohuj/elec-con/README.md

 Shows fetched data on a daily basis and displays basic columns for consumption, production and price.

-App starts with the following methods
+App starts with the following methods:

-Cloning the repo and running commands
+Cloning the repo and running commands:

-docker compose up --build --renew-anon-volumes -d docker compose stop backend
+- docker compose up --build --renew-anon-volumes -d
+- docker compose stop backend

-cd backend
+- cd backend
-npm install
+- npm install
-npm run dev
+- npm run dev

-cd frontend
+- cd frontend
-npm install
+- npm install
-npm run dev
+- npm run dev

-And
+And also

 Docker is built for the backend

 And also running in cloud(Render).

-I chose this stack because its familiar for me from previous projects Stack used:
+I chose this stack because its familiar for me from previous projects

+Stack used:

 - React TS